Just a few emotions that might spring to mind…

 By limiting yourselves to just one channel (your company handle), you limit your reach to just your direct followers as thousands of potential buyers/employees remain untouched.

-Click here to try our FREE Reach Calculator to see what increase you could expect!
+Try our Free Reach Calculator to see what increase you could expect!

 If people don’t trust company pages, then seeing a story, claim, or a piece of research backed by someone they know increases the chance of the article being received well.